 Empowering Employees with Best Healthcare Navigation Experts

-At Marathon Health, we take a fundamentally different approach to care navigation, one defined by putting employees in control of their healthcare, while we maintain complete independence from traditional hospital systems or networks.
+At Marathon Health, we take a fundamentally different approach to care navigation, one defined by putting employees in charge of their healthcare, while we maintain complete independence from traditional hospital systems or networks.
 It allows our referral coordinators to truly select a specialist or diagnostic center that works best for each patient – free of influence.

 “Once one of our providers decides a patient needs to see a specialist, we send the information to our referral team and they take over from there,” Guanajuato says.
 “Within 24 hours, they’ll locate the provider and make the initial outreach.”